 Is your crypto wallet safe?
-Discover how Solana is preparing for the quantum threat! - YaNoticias
+Discover how Solana is preparing for the quantum threat! - YANoticias

 ### Key Features of the Solana Winternitz Vault

-The Solana Winternitz Vault utilizes **Winternitz One-Time Signatures**, a sophisticated cryptographic method that enhances security by generating unique keys for each transaction.
-This mechanism not only prevents unauthorized access but also acts as a deterrent against hackers who might otherwise exploit weak points in traditional cryptographic systems.
+The Solana Winternitz Vault utilises **Winternitz One-Time Signatures**, a sophisticated cryptographic method that enhances security by generating unique keys for each transaction.
+This mechanism not only prevents unauthorised access but also acts as a deterrent against hackers who might otherwise exploit weak points in traditional cryptographic systems.

 1. **Quantum Resistance**: By employing advanced cryptographic techniques, the vault is designed to withstand potential decryption by future quantum computers, safeguarding digital assets in an evolving threat landscape.